rmawngh/Low_light_Dataset/README.md

 There are the two models used in Low-light Dataset Project.

-Dataset Project results uploaded in [AI-Hub](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=data&dataSetSn=71377)
+The results of the dataset project are uploaded on the [AI-Hub](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=data&dataSetSn=71377)

 Each folder describe their code, pretrained model and results.